christophmeise/ldtr-web-business/src/postsenglish/test.md

 Your beliefs determine your behavior, your behavior determines your experiences.
 For example, you have the belief 'I am not enough'.
 Your behavior is that you try to achieve more, to be more, to have more, and to live up to others, to get the confirmation that - _if only you did enough - you_ are finally enough.
 Your experience is that you will always find evidence that your basic belief is correct - that you are not enough.
 That's just the way our minds work.
 That's why we keep finding ourselves in toxic relationships, jobs that make us unhappy, or other situations that confirm exactly what we subconsciously believe to be true.
 Namely that we are not enough.

 It's time to break this vicious circle - and make it your **circle of light**!
 A circle of light leads to the fact that you can let your inner light shine more and more.
-Your negative beliefs are deeply embedded in your subconscious mind and can be most quickly and successfully replaced with positive, life-affirming beliefs using [Rapid Transformational Therapy™](https://innerlight-hypnotherapy.com/en/rtt "Was ist Rapid Transformational Therapy?"). **YOU are enough - just the way you are right now.** With all the rough edges.
+Your negative beliefs are deeply embedded in your subconscious mind and can be most quickly and successfully replaced with positive, life-affirming beliefs using <a href="https://innerlight-hypnotherapy.com/en/rtt/" target="_blank">Rapid Transformational Therapy™</a>. **YOU are enough - just the way you are right now.** With all the rough edges.
 And after just one to three sessions, you won't be able to imagine ever thinking or feeling anything else.

 ### **Make self-love your daily routine**

 If we really want to change something in our lives, we have to change what we do every day.
 The key is **your golden self-love routine**!
 To help you integrate your newfound self-love into your everyday life, I've created a powerful visualization poster for you.
 All the insights you gathered while answering the self-knowledge question will go on your self-love poster:

 * **Step 1:** Download and print your visualization poster: [goldene-selbstliebe_poster.pdf](https://innerlight-hypnotherapy.com/goldene-selbstliebe_poster.pdf "Goldenes Selbstliebe-Poster")
   Or you can let your creativity run wild and create your own poster!
 * **Step 2:** Everything positive you wrote down when answering the self-knowledge question goes on your poster!
 Write down everything you need to be truly happy and everything you can do to make yourself feel good.
 * **Step 3:** Hang your golden self-love routine somewhere you'll always see it or fold it up and put it in the back of your phone case.
 Either way, **remind yourself as often as you can that you deserve to love yourself, that you are worth it, and how you can give yourself that self-love in your everyday life!**